ddarshney/ddarshney/README.md

 - 💬 Ask me about anything
 - 📬 How to reach me: darshneyd@gmail.com
 - 🧗 I try to: Go beyond and push the limits
-- ⚡ Fun fact: Love watching horror movies
+- ⚡ Fun fact: I love watching horror movies

 </br>